artefactual/atom-docs/user-manual/add-edit-content/archival-institutions.rst

    background for all related :term:`archival descriptions
    <archival description>` as well.
 Use the slider on the right of the
-   :term:`color picker` drop-down to select a **hue** - you can click or drag the slider bar to dynamically change the color in the pallette.
-Use the pallette to select a **tint** - you can click or drag in the pallette to dynamically change the color.
+   :term:`color picker` drop-down to select a **hue** - you can click or drag the slider bar to dynamically change the color in the palette.
+Use the palette to select a **tint** - you can click or drag in the palette to dynamically change the color.
 There is also a text-box provided where you can manually enter a :term:`hex color code` if you with.
 The selected color will be displayed in the small preview box next to the